 There are three ways to access the CSD System:

-- Using CSD System on Puhti (via NoMachine)
+- Using the CSD System via the Puhti web interface

-- WebCSD (limited functionality), point your browser in here
+- WebCSD (limited functionality), point your browser to CCDC webserver

 Using CSD as a local installation